Let’s get listing the top things to do in Gran Canaria...

 1. Maspalomas Sand Dunes

 Of all Gran Canaria’s attractions, these otherworldly dunes have every reason to be at the top of the list.
 We’re talking nearly two miles of windswept sand formations that seem to roll on forever, bringing the spirit of the Sahara to Spain.
-Get ready for an Aladdin-like adventure as you cross this dazzling desertscape by foot, buggy or even by camel!
+Get ready for an Aladdin-like adventure as you cross this dazzling desertscape on foot or by buggy!
 It’s an official nature reserve that’s protected by the Canarian government and it even borders an ancient palm grove.

 Don’t fancy getting sand in your toes?
 Soak up a bird’s-eye view through the panoramic windows at Bohemia Suites & Spa’s top-floor cocktail bar instead.
 Our top tip?
 Go at sunset.